tikv/tikv/docs/op-guide/ansible-deployment-scale.md

 | node5 | 172.16.10.5 | TiKV2 |
 | node6 | 172.16.10.6 | TiKV3 |

+## Scale out a TiKV cluster

+This section describes how to increase the capacity of a TiKV cluster by adding a TiKV or PD node.

-## Add a TiKV node
+### Add a TiKV node

-For example, if you want to add a TiKV node (node101) with the IP addresses `172.16.10.101`, take the following steps:
+For example, if you want to add a TiKV node (node101) with the IP address `172.16.10.101`, take the following steps:

 1. Edit the `inventory.ini` file and append the node information: